Athiyaman (Sathiyaputhra): Inscriptions of Ashoka

 Everywhere in the conquered dominions of king Priyadarsin, the Beloved of the Gods, and the dominions on the borders as those of the Chola, the Pandya, the Satiyaputra, the Keralaputra, Tamraparni, the Yavana King named Antiyoka and the other neighbouring kings of this Antiyoka...

 Jambai inscription

-A Tamil-Brahmi inscription, generally dated to the 1st century CE, found at Jambai in Tirukkoyilur, Viluppuram district (formerly South Arcot) in Tamil Nadu, refers to the Athiyaman dynasty as the Sathyaputhras.
+A Tamil-Brahmi inscription, generally dated to the 1st century CE, found in Jain caves at Jambai in Tirukkoyilur, Viluppuram district (formerly South Arcot) in Tamil Nadu, refers to the Athiyaman dynasty as the Sathyaputhras.